-In addition to my professional work, I have an Android app that I created created from scratch and personally maintain called HoloCanon.
+In addition to my professional work, I have an Android app that I created from scratch and personally maintain called HoloCanon.
 Holocanon is a simple database/checklist for canonical Star Wars content.
 It is currently available on the Google Play store, and the code can be found on GitHub.
 You can find information about HoloCanon and my other personal projects under the Personal Projects tab above.

 In December 2019, I completed my PhD in mathematics at the University of California, Davis.
 My work was in the field of DNA topology/computational knot theory under Mariel Vazquez of the Arsuaga-Vazquez lab.